CyClones: Gameplay

 The player controls the "HAVOC unit" in a series of missions given by the Earth government to confront and push back the alien invaders and their clone servants.
 The gameplay follows the standard first-person shooter formula set by Doom the year before, requiring the player to navigate several levels while fighting enemies and activating switches or seeking keys to gain access to different areas.
 Several missions have specific objectives that must be met before the player is allowed to continue and instructions on what to do next may be displayed on-screen when the player enters a certain area.
 The enemies encountered include the CyClones humanoids, as well as several robotic and alien creatures.
 Some enemies are stationary, such as floor or ceiling turrets, and hazards such as explosive barrels are also included.
 The player can find medikits and "mech-kits" (which serve as armor) in order to ensure their survivability, as well as acquire several weapons which are either human or alien in origin.
 Later in the game it is possible to acquire an alien suit which grants access to even more powerful weapons, as well as a jetpack that allows the player to fly around the stage.

 A distinguishing aspect of CyClones' gameplay is the aiming system.
 Unlike Doom and most other first person shooter games of the era, CyClones implemented a mouse aiming system, featuring a movable aiming reticle, and allowed players to look up and down, and to jump.
 The aiming system allows the player to fire their weapon at whatever position they point at in the screen, allowing for significant more accuracy than what the vertical autoaim system employed by most other shooters allowed for.
 Also unlike Doom, items are picked up not by walking over them but by clicking on them with the mouse.
 In addition, it is possible to use the mouse to operate the HUD on the screen, in order to for example use an inventory item, switch to another weapon or access the map screen.
-This control system is very similar than what was later used by the game System Shock.
+This control system is very similar to what was later used by the game System Shock.